misterblack1/agfa_ebs_pnafati/README.md

 ---

 ## Building the Code (Unified Source)
-The `68K-MON.X68` source file is written for **Easy68K**.
-It contains a unified Hardware Abstraction Layer at the bottom of the file.
+The `swtbug-v6.m68` source file is written for **Easy68K**.
+Assembled, it will run on the real hardware.

 **To build for Physical EPROMs:**
 In Easy68K, you need to assembly the code.
 Then use SIM68k to load the assembled code and use the memory viewer to save the first 64k of address space to a BIN file.
 This is your ROM code to run on real hardware.
 You must byte split the file as real hardware requires two 8 bit EPROMs.